keboola/blog/_posts/2019-09-18-5-stats-that-show-how-data-driven-organizations-outperform-the-competition.md

 However, analytics isn’t a one-size-fits-all solution.
 A company needs to have a clear use case in mind to reap the rewards of the insights it acquires.
 Enterprises need to evaluate the potential business applications of an analytics platform _before_ implementation, as this will generate the best results.

-Want to learn how your peers are implementing data-driven decision making in a few simple steps?
+Want to learn how your peers are implementing data-driven decisions in a few simple steps?
 [Drop us a line](https://www.keboola.com/contact-sales) and we'd love to share!